 In New Jersey, the expungement process helps persons with criminal charges and convictions on their records to remove those events from the public record, after they have served their time or after their cases have been resolved.
 An expungement can prevent disclosure of your criminal activity and can prevent a person from accessing any information about your prior record.
 Although not all crimes are eligible for expungement and some agencies such as Immigration and Customs Enforcement and the judiciary can access expunged records, taking the time to check eligibility and see what can be done to mitigate your record’s impact on your future could drastically help your employment situation.

 Take Action Today

 At The Gorman Law Firm, we can help you if your criminal record is making it hard for you to move on with your life.
 Once your case is settled, and your time has been served, you deserve the chance to rebuild your life without the stigma of your past following you around.
-For more information on cleaning up your history, contact Scott Gorman, a Hackensack expungement attorney, today.
+For more information on cleaning up your history, contact Scott Gorman, an Essex County expungement attorney, today.